cengique/lectures-prog-data-analysis/content/chapter-intro/_index.md

 {{% fragment %}}
 Time to work on:

+1. Skills Survey on D2L
 1. Register for Discord and Piazza
-1. Respond to introductions post
+1. Respond to introductions post on Piazza
 {{% /fragment %}}